Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Erie Home Heating Fuel Comparison

-Homes have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Erie, used by 4,725,574 or 61% of families.
+Homeowners have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Erie, used by 4,725,574 or 61% of households.
 The next most popular primary heating fuel for Erie families is Electricity, used by 1,365,710 homes (18%).
-The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Erie County Residential Primary Home Heating Fuel (in Number of Households)